Get To Know GMOs Month: Bees, Butterflies and Bugs – The Balancing Act

 Pollinators are vital to a healthy environment, including producing the food we eat, and the health of pollinators is a priority to everyone involved in agriculture.
 Many of the companies who participate in GMO Answers are working to provide solutions and best practices to help maintain the health and population of each species.
 We welcome your questions on what we’re doing to support pollinator health and populations, and invite you to join us in these efforts!

 Check back each week for more information to help you get to know GMOs throughout the month of October!
 Next week we will discuss the importance of the land, surface and soil for growing the food we eat.
-If you have additional questions, feel free to search our archives or submit a new question.
+If you have additional questions, feel free to search our archives.